TheNumbat/3D-Grapher/README.md

 # 3D-Grapher

-This is a visualization tool for graphing 3D functions, particularly useful for studying calculus III (origionally developed for use in that class).
+This is a visualization tool for graphing 3D functions, particularly useful for studying calculus III (originally developed for use in that class).

 ### Features
 Current